KarelKubat/gtpl/README.md

 {{/*
     Demo of:
       map       - creates a map
-      haskey    - checks whether a key is in a map setkeyval - adds a key/value pair to a map assert    - ensures that a condition is true Also standard built ins:
+      contains  - checks whether a key is in a map setkeyval - adds a key/value pair to a map assert    - ensures that a condition is true Also standard built ins: